 yesterday i was told about a man who shot himself in our basement. by someone who said he knew the man who did it. a reliable source? or maybe i'm just starting to be liked, and they wanted to scare me... if it's true it might explain why the galdor cat wants to be down in the basement all the time: to hang around with the ghost?

-for me crawling around in enormous tanks looking for different parts is very cool, but i really like hearing that the "old ones" think it is too. hopefully i will still be that interested in a few years.
+one: they all seem so excited about their job. for me crawling around in enormous tanks looking for different parts is very cool, but i really like hearing that the "old ones" think it is too. hopefully i will still be that interested in a few years.

-i'm not sure i want them to start liking me as much though, as their ways of showing their approval are not always what i would call nice (rotten fish in boots, rotten fish in drawers at work, adjusted brakes on bikes, adjusted wires on computers, horns hidden under seats attached to the ignition on snowmobiles etc. )
+two: they all seem to like each other very much. i'm not sure i want them to start liking me as much though, as their ways of showing their approval are not always what i would call nice (rotten fish in boots, rotten fish in drawers at work, adjusted brakes on bikes, adjusted wires on computers, horns hidden under seats attached to the ignition on snowmobiles etc. )

 we had a girls' night (evening) at my home today. tommy is away at some kind of conference or something, and i've been home alone since tuesday, which means i've lived on sandwiches and coca cola. but today after work the girls came over and made me real dinner with real dessert and even coffee, like grown up people. very nice! i'm going to sleep well tonight :)